THIS PAGE IS FOR INFORMATION ONLY.

 Please read these details carefully.

-- For QMUL Principal’s Studentships, apply via the standard PhD application process, indicating in your application that you wish to be considered for funding.
-Applications can be made online here.
+- For QMUL Principal’s Studentships, apply via the standard PhD application process, indicating in your application that you wish to be considered for funding (by ticking the box on the form).
+Standard applications can be made online here.
 Further details on how to apply are here.
 Hard copies of the application form are also available.

 - For ESRC 1+3 Studentships, apply for a relevant MRes here (MRes Public Policy, MRes International Relations) and complete the additional ESRC application form, which is available to download from here.
 This additional form should be uploaded to your online QMUL application for admission.

 - For ESRC +3 Studentships, apply via the standard PhD application process here and complete the additional ESRC application form, which is available to download from here.
 This additional form should be uploaded to your QMUL online application for admission.